bgonzalezbustamante/demo-regularisation/README.md

 ### Replication Instructions

-The folder "code" contains the R scripts and a **[demonstration](code/regularisation_demo.md)** file in Rmd format.
+The folder "code" contains the R scripts and a demonstration in RMD and MD formats (**[regularisation_demo.md](code/regularisation_demo.md)**).
 On the other hand, "output" includes all tables provided as HTML files.

 These files will be overwritten if you reproduced the steps described below.